-Find answers to common questions about Off-Nadir Delta — the intelligence platform that fuses world events, AI analysis, and satellite imagery — and how to get started.
+Find answers to common questions about Off-Nadir Delta — the geographic risk intelligence platform that turns scattered signals into prioritized intelligence — and how to get started.

 Related questions:

 Start on the Watchfloor to see where activity is concentrated today — geolocated geopolitical and security events, ranked and continuously refreshed.
-Then ask Delta Agent why a given event matters; it reasons over the live signals with real intelligence tradecraft and returns a sourced brief that recommends which satellite sensor to task — Sentinel-1 SAR for cloud, night, or vessel detection, Sentinel-2 optical for visual confirmation — and which area of interest to image.
+Then ask Delta Agent why a given event matters; it reasons over the live signals with real intelligence tradecraft and returns a sourced brief that recommends which satellite sensor and area to image — Sentinel-1 SAR for cloud, night, or vessel detection, Sentinel-2 optical for visual confirmation.
 Open the recommended scene on the Map to look closer.
 This "tip-and-cue" workflow takes you from the day's events to the right satellite image without switching tools.

 Related questions: